kartiknair/dhow/README.md

 By default each page is mapped to a route, determined by its file path.
 One can map a single page to multiple routes by wrapping its file name in brackets, like `pages/post/[pid].js`.

 In order to define the possible routes, a page can export the (optionally async) function `getPaths`, which is expected to return an array of strings.
-The file name is thus ignored and replaced with each item in the returned array.
+The file name is ignored and can be thought to be replaced with each item in the array.

 ```js
 export default ({ content }) => (<>